2017 Accredited Online Physical Therapy Programs

-Students seeking to become either a physical therapist or a physical therapy assistant will find many online physical therapy programs available to them.
-Physical therapists (PTs) work with patients who are suffering from injuries, illnesses, or chronic issues in order to improve their physical movement and alleviate any pain during the rehabilitation process.
-They put together training regimens that help patients learn to use their bodies and help them heal through a variety of physical exercises.
-Physical therapy assistants (PTAs) work under physical therapists to help carry out patients' treatment plans.
+Online physical therapy degrees are available at undergraduate and graduate levels but aspiring physical therapists (PTs) will need a doctoral degree (DPT) in order to practice.
+PTs work with patients suffering from injuries, illnesses, or chronic issues in order to improve their physical movement and alleviate any pain during the rehabilitation process.
+Physical therapy assistants (PTAs) work under PTs to help carry out patients' treatment plans.
+The minimum educational requirement for PTAs is an associate degree.

-Every US state has its own set of regulations that govern the practice of physical therapy, but all states in the US require that PTs and PTAs graduate from an accredited degree program recognized by the Commission on Accreditation in Physical Therapy Education (CAPTE).
-Prospective PTs and PTAs must also pass the National Physical Therapy Examination as part of the licensing process.
-Students searching for an online physical therapy degree may also be interested in browsing our college rankings of the top schools offering online physical therapy degrees.
+Regulations governing the practice of physical therapy vary by state, but all states require that PTs and PTAs graduate from an accredited degree program recognized by the Commission on Accreditation in Physical Therapy Education (CAPTE).
+PTs and PTAs must also pass the National Physical Therapy Examination as part of the licensing process.

 PTs and PTAs are employed by hospitals, private practices, and other clinical settings, working closely with doctors, nurses, and other medical consultants.
 Many physical therapists, after gaining experience in such settings, choose to open their own PT practices, though this requires business skill and credentials.
 Still other physical therapists work for high-end fitness centers or major sports organizations.